ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 The SUT hosts the server-side implementation of the protocol, which test suites run against.

--   From a third-party’s point of view, the SUT is a server implementation.
+-   From a third-party’s point of view, the SUT is server implementation.

 -   The following products have been tested with the test suites on the Windows platform.
 	-   Microsoft Exchange Server 2007 Service Pack 3 (SP3)
 	-   Microsoft Exchange Server 2010 Service Pack 3 (SP3)
 	-   Microsoft Exchange Server 2013 Service Pack 1 (SP1)

 **Test Suite Client**

 The test suites act as synthetic clients to communicate with the SUT and validate the requirements gathered from technical specifications.
-The Exchange EWS Protocol Test Suites include one common library, 10 adapters and nine test suites.
+Exchange EWS Protocol Test Suites include one common library, ten adapters and nine test suites.

--   The test suites communicate with SUT via a protocol adapter and SUT control adapter to verify if the SUT behaves in the way that is compliant with normative protocol requirements.
+-   The test suites communicate with the SUT via a protocol adapter and an SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.

--   Expect MS-OXWSITEMID adapter, all other protocol adapters communicate with SUT through the common library.
+-   Expect the MS-OXWSITEMID adapter, all other protocol adapters to communicate with the SUT through the common library.

--   MS-OXWSITEMID protocol adapter implements the Web Service Item Algorithm.
-All other test suites use the MS-OXWSITEMID protocol adapter to parse and process the Id of an ItemId object in SOAP request and SOAP response.
+-   The MS-OXWSITEMID protocol adapter implements Web Service Item Algorithm.
+All other test suites use the MS-OXWSITEMID protocol adapter to parse and process the Id of an ItemId object in a SOAP request and a SOAP response.

 Common library
 --------------